-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
-On this audit we do not believe there is a fraud risk related to revenue recognition because, interest income recognition is noncomplex, automated with minimal manual intervention.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries, and the risk of fraudulent revenue recognition.
+On this audit we do not believe there is a fraud risk related to revenue recognition because, interest income recognition is non-complex, automated with minimal manual intervention.